JOALYS PARIS

 • Sapphire: 9 on the Mohs hardness scale (only diamond is harder)

-• Tanzanite: 6.5 on the Mohs scale, with perfect cleavage in one direction
+• Tanzanite: about 6.5 on the Mohs scale, with cleavage in one direction

-What does this mean practically?
+What does that mean in real life?
 A sapphire ring survives years of daily wear, dishwashing, doorknob collisions, and gym sessions.
-We've seen 30-year-old sapphire engagement rings that still look factory-fresh after a quick polish.
+We've seen 30-year-old sapphire engagement rings that look factory-fresh after a quick polish.

-Tanzanite?
-One good knock against a hard surface, and you risk a chip or crack along that cleavage plane.
+Tanzanite is different.
+One solid knock against a hard surface and you risk a chip along that cleavage plane.
 It's not fragile like glass, but it demands respect.
-We tell our clients: tanzanite belongs in earrings, pendants, and "special occasion" rings.
-Not in a ring you'll wear scrubbing the kitchen sink.
+So we tell clients the same thing: tanzanite belongs in earrings, pendants, and special-occasion rings.
+Not on the hand that scrubs the kitchen sink.

 GradeTanzanite (per carat)Blue Sapphire (per carat)

-A 3-carat fine tanzanite runs roughly $1,500-$2,000 total.
-A comparable sapphire with similar visual saturation?
+A 3-carat fine tanzanite runs roughly $1,500 to $2,000 in total.
+A comparable sapphire with similar face-up saturation?
 You're looking at $4,500 to $9,000.
-That's a 3x to 5x price difference for stones that, to an untrained eye, look nearly identical in a ring setting.
+That's a 3x to 5x gap for stones that, to an untrained eye, look nearly the same in a setting.

-Tanzanite wins the clarity contest hands down.
-Most gem-quality tanzanites are eye-clean, meaning you won't see inclusions without magnification.
-The material tends to crystallize with fewer internal flaws than corundum.
+Tanzanite wins clarity hands down.
+Most gem-quality tanzanites are eye-clean, so you won't spot inclusions without magnification.
+The material simply tends to crystallize with fewer internal flaws than corundum.

-Sapphires, particularly natural untreated ones, commonly show silk (tiny needle-like inclusions), fingerprints, and color zoning visible to the naked eye.
-In our sapphire sourcing, we see maybe 1 in 20 stones that qualify as truly eye-clean without heat treatment.
+Sapphires, especially natural untreated ones, often show silk (tiny needle-like inclusions), fingerprints, and color zoning you can see with the naked eye.
+In our own sourcing, maybe 1 stone in 20 qualifies as truly eye-clean without any heat.

-Both stones benefit from expert cutting.
-Tanzanite cutters orient the stone to maximize the blue face-up color (minimizing the brownish axis).
-Sapphire cutters balance color retention against brilliance, since deeper cuts hold more color but sacrifice sparkle.
+Cutting matters for both.
+Tanzanite cutters orient the rough to push the blue face-up and bury the brownish axis.
+Sapphire cutters trade off color against brilliance, since a deeper cut holds more color but gives up some sparkle.

 Let's address the elephant in the room.
-Roughly 95% of all tanzanite on the market has been heat-treated.
-Raw tanzanite comes out of the ground brownish-purple.
-Gentle heating (around 600C) transforms it into the vivid blue-violet we associate with the gem.
-The industry accepts this universally, and it's stable, permanent, and doesn't affect long-term durability.
+Roughly 95% of tanzanite on the market has been heat-treated.
+Raw tanzanite comes out of the ground a brownish-purple.
+Gentle heating, around 600°C, turns it the vivid blue-violet we picture when we hear the name.
+The trade accepts this universally.
+It's stable, permanent, and doesn't hurt durability.

 Choose sapphire when:

-• You need an engagement ring or daily-wear piece
+• You need an engagement ring or a daily-wear piece

 • The wearer works with their hands or lives actively

-• Color consistency across all lighting matters to you
+• Color that stays put across every light matters to you

 • You're buying a September birthday gift